Data Processing Addendum (Service Provider Addendum)

 9.2 On-site audits.

-On-site inspections or intrusive technical audits (including remote vulnerability scanning or penetration testing) are not permitted unless (i) required by Applicable Laws that expressly override this DPA, or (ii) following a confirmed Security Incident primarily attributable to Provider’s controls.
-Any permitted audit must: (a) be preceded by reasonable prior written notice; (b) be limited to records and systems within Provider’s control that process Customer Data; (c) exclude access to Provider’s subprocessors’ premises, systems, or data; (d) avoid disruption and occur during normal business hours; (e) not require disclosure of other customers’ data, trade secrets, or security-sensitive information; (f) be conducted by Customer or an independent, non-competitor auditor bound by confidentiality; and (g) be at Customer’s expense.
-Provider may satisfy audit requests by making available existing security documentation and third-party reports or summaries to the extent they address the scope.
+Provider will make available to Customer information reasonably necessary to demonstrate compliance with this DPA and, where required by Applicable Laws (including GDPR/UK GDPR where applicable), allow for and contribute to audits subject to the safeguards below.
+As a default, Provider will satisfy audit requests by making available its written security documentation, responses to reasonable security questionnaires, and (where available) relevant third-party reports or summaries.
+On-site inspections or intrusive technical audits (including remote vulnerability scanning or penetration testing) are not permitted unless (i) required by Applicable Laws in a manner that cannot be satisfied through the foregoing documentation-based approach, or (ii) following a confirmed Security Incident primarily attributable to Provider's controls.
+Any permitted audit must: (a) be preceded by reasonable prior written notice; (b) be limited to records and systems within Provider's control that process Customer Data; (c) exclude access to Provider's subprocessors' premises, systems, or data; (d) avoid disruption and occur during normal business hours; (e) not require disclosure of other customers' data, trade secrets, or security-sensitive information; (f) be conducted by Customer or an independent, non-competitor auditor bound by confidentiality; and (g) be at Customer's expense.

 9.3 Remedial steps.